 Red grapes are naturally high in tannins so they are bitter and astringent.
 Below the most common grape types:

-- Sangiovese: it is the primary grape used to make two of Italy’s most popular types of wine, the Chianti and Brunello di Montalcino.
+- Sangiovese: The primary grape used to make two of Italy’s most popular types of wine, the Chianti and Brunello di Montalcino.

 - Pinot Noir: it is the world’s most popular light-bodied red wine.
 The grape enjoys the same climate as Chardonnay, so you will often find these two grapes planted close by.